 It’s difficult to tell what’s a sci-fi light novel and what isn’t when it comes to light novels.
-The most light novel is set in the near future, and most of them feature technology that does not yet exist.
+The lightest novel is set in the near future, and most of them feature technology that does not yet exist.
 For instance, consider the holographic battling system introduced in Yu-Gi-Oh!
 However, just because most light novels have sci-fi features does not imply that all light novels are sci-fi light novels.
 The primary litmus test is whether or not technology is crucial to the conflict.

 - 1. Land of the lustrous